roytang/blog/content/replies/2016/09/d7rxkwa/index.md

 - comicbooks
 ---

-He will be an Iron Man (Infamous Iron Man) later this year http://screenrant.com/marvel-comics-infamous-iron-man-doctor-doom/ after Civil War II\n\n(There will be another Iron Man as well, a black teenage girl.
+He will be an Iron Man (Infamous Iron Man) later this year http://screenrant.com/marvel-comics-infamous-iron-man-doctor-doom/ after Civil War II

+(There will be another Iron Man as well, a black teenage girl.
 Who knows what happens to Tony Stark)